sun-zheng-an/gulp-shell/README.md

 You can override any environment variables with this option.

-For example, setting it to `{PATH: process.env.PATH}` will reset the `PATH` if the default one brings your some troubles.
+For example, setting it to `{ PATH: process.env.PATH }` will reset the `PATH` if the default one brings your some troubles.

 #### options.shell